Back to Blog

 • Result: The display gently informs the viewer without ever pulling focus from the product you’re trying to show off.

-By taking just a minute or two to dial in these settings, you can create a professional-looking keystroke overlay that perfectly fits your video's purpose—all from inside the same app you're using to record.
+By taking just a minute or two to dial in these settings, you can create a professional-looking keystroke overlay that fits your video's purpose before you start recording.

 Fine-Tuning Your Keystroke Overlay for Maximum Impact